Shooting Indoor Sports

-Setting your camera to manual exposure mode will help achieve correct exposures and be more consistent.
+Setting your camera to manual exposure mode will help achieve the correct exposure and will be more consistent.

 Set Your Lens F-Stop To The Widest Opening

-Most lenses that come with your camera can only open to f5.6.
-You may have to purchase a lens that has a larger opening.
+Most lenses that come with your camera can only open to f3.5 to f5.6.
+You may have to purchase a lens that has a larger opening such as f2.8.